warroyo/tkgs-proxy-inject/README.md

 2. copy this repo over to your vcenter
 3. grab the `proxy-inject.tar.gz` from the releases and upload it to your vcenter VM. you can do this scp or if you have internet connection out from vcenter just pull it down to the vm. copy it into the newly created repo directory
 4. open `env.sh` and fill in the variables
+   1. if you do not want to have a proxy installed and just want to add a cert you can remove the proxy specific vars and it will skip the proxy.
+   2. if you do not want a cert to be added you can leave out the `REG_CERT` variable and it will be skipped.
 5. execute `install.sh`